langestefan/solar-forecasting-HA/README.md

 - This data should be available in a CSV file, which can be aquired from a database like influxDB
 - It will be difficult to get accurate timeseries weather data without a cloud service
 - The ideal solution would only use a weather station in your garden that collects relevant data
+- To predict solar output, we input the previous timeseries data into the model and output a prediction for the next time step(s).

+This could be an option:
+- If the user has historical PV output data, we can use it to train a custom model which can be deployed on the Home Assistant server.
+This seems to be the preferred method but it will require more setup.
+- If the user doesn't have historical PV output data we can use the 'generic' model for inference.
+Question is, where do we get this data?
+Perhapse [4] can help?

 ## References
 See: